Theraflu Vapor Stick

 What happens if I overdose?

-An overdose of camphor and menthol is not expected to be dangerous.
-Seek emergency medical attention or call the Poison Help line at 1-800-222-1222 if anyone has accidentally swallowed the medication.
+An overdose of Theraflu Vapor Stick is not expected to be dangerous.
+Seek emergency medical attention or call the Poison Help line at 1-800-222-1222 if anyone has accidentally swallowed the medicine.

-What should I avoid while using Theraflu Vapor Stick (camphor and menthol topical)?
+What should I avoid while using Theraflu Vapor Stick?

-If this medication gets in your eyes, nose, or mouth, rinse with water.
+Do not get this medicine in your eyes, nose, or mouth.
+If contact does occur, rinse with water.

-What other drugs will affect Theraflu Vapor Stick (camphor and menthol topical)?
+What other drugs will affect Theraflu Vapor Stick?

 More about Theraflu Vapor Stick (camphor / menthol topical)